-The resources featured in the next section can help to teach children and young people these key messages and assist them in developing their own set of safe and discriminating behaviours.
-By developing e-safety awareness from a young age, children can learn to adapt their behaviours to better protect themselves in any online situation, regardless of how the technologies and their associated risks might evolve.
+The resources featured in the next section can help to teach young people these key messages and assist them in developing their own set of safe and discriminating behaviours.
+By developing and reinforcing e-safety awareness from an early age, young people can learn to adapt their behaviours to better protect themselves in any online situation, regardless of how the technologies and their associated risks might evolve.